containerbuildsystem/cachi2/docs/usage.md

 ```

 #### Pre-fetch dependencies (generic fetcher)
-In order to retrieve the archive with the tool, a `artifacts.lock.yaml` needs to be in the repository.
-You can find a
+In order to retrieve the archive with the tool, either a `artifacts.lock.yaml` needs to be in the repository, or an absolute
+path needs to be supplied in the JSON input, pointing to a lockfile.
+You can find a sample lockfile below.
+It is identical
-sample lockfile below.
-It is identical to one found in the [sample repository](https://github.com/cachito-testing/cachi2-generic/tree/sample-app).
+to the one found in the [sample repository](https://github.com/cachito-testing/cachi2-generic/tree/sample-app).
 A lockfile for the generic fetcher must contain a `metadata` header and a list of artifacts, where each artifact is
 represented as a pair of URL and a checksum string in the format of `"algorithm:checksum"`: